Jamie3213/tolstoy-text-analysis/Readme.md

     ##  9 not   opposed        6
     ## 10 no    meaning        5

-We can then look at how much these words have "mislead" us by looking at the overall contribution of each word to the net sentiment, i.e. the word's sentiment score multiplied by the number of times it occurs:
+We can guage the extent to which these words have "mislead" us by looking at the overall contribution of each word to the net sentiment, i.e. the word's sentiment score multiplied by the number of times it occurs:

 ``` r
 negation_contribution <- bigram_negations %>%